Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Does deleting an eSIM remove the carrier lock?

-No. Carrier locks are tied to the phone’s hardware, not the SIM profile.
-Deleting your eSIM won’t unlock your device.
+No. Carrier locks are tied to the device hardware, not the SIM profile.
+Deleting your eSIM will not unlock your smartphone.

 How to fully delete an eSIM from an iPhone?

-Follow the instructions under Settings > Cellular, then tap the plan and select Remove.
-The profile will be cleared from both the system and network access settings.
+Go to Settings > Cellular, tap on the plan, and select Remove eSIM.
+The eSIM profile will then be cleared from the device.

-Want to compare the best eSIM deals or activate one for your next trip?
-Visit our eSIM comparison tool and activation guide to get started with confidence.
+Want to explore the best eSIM plans for international travel or learn how to switch from a physical SIM to an eSIM?
+Visit our eSIM comparison tool and our detailed guide on switching to eSIM to get started with confidence.e.